 9. 10.
 The financial resources of the Trust Fund for 2019-2021 should be derived from Voluntary Contributions from Signatories and Non-Signatories to the MoU, other governmental, intergovernmental and non-governmental organizations and other sources.

+11.

-9 bis Contributions shall be paid to the bank account of the United Nations based on the invoice provided by the United Nations Environment Programme.
+Signatories that wish to receive an invoice to guide their voluntary contributions may request to receive such invoices from UNEP.
+Contributions should be paid to the bank account of the United Nations.

-9 ter Invoices shall be based on the list of indicative assessed contributions, unless otherwise instructed by the Signatories.
+12. Invoices should be based on the list of indicative voluntary contributions, where possible, and unless otherwise instructed by the Signatories given that these are voluntary contributions.

-9 quater If the indicative assessed contribution of a Signatory determined were to be more than 22 per cent of the budget, the contribution of that Signatory shall be 22 per cent of the budget for the financial year.
+13. If the indicative voluntary contribution of a Signatory determined were to be more than 22 per cent of the budget, the contribution of that Signatory should be no more than 22 per cent of the budget for the financial year.

-For the convenience of Signatories, for each of the years of the financial period, the Executive Director of UNEP should, as soon as possible, after the first day of each year, request contributions from Signatories.
+10 14 For the convenience of Signatories, for each of the years of the financial period, the Executive Director of UNEP should, as soon as possible, after the first day of each year, request contributions from Signatories.